Inicio/Los Andes/Pico Bolívar — Ruta Weiss

 Certified Guide Required

-Inparques requires all mountaineering parties above 4,000m to be accompanied by a certified guide.
-Arranged through the Inparques office in Tabay or Mérida-based operators.
-Unguided parties are turned back at ranger stations.
+Park access rules generally require mountaineering parties above 4,000m to be accompanied by a certified guide.
+Arrange this through the Inparques office in Tabay or through Mérida-based operators.
+Unguided parties are typically turned back at ranger stations.

 Acclimatization

-If approaching via the teleférico, you go from ~1,600m (Mérida) to 4,765m (Pico Espejo) in 30 minutes.
-Spend at least one night at the station altitude before attempting anything higher.
-Acute mountain sickness is common and dangerous when skipping acclimatization.
-The La Mucuy approach is slower but far safer for altitude adjustment.
+If you approach via the teleférico, you go from ~1,600m (Mérida) to 4,765m (Pico Espejo) in about 30 minutes.
+Spend at least one night at station altitude before attempting anything higher.
+Acute mountain sickness is common and dangerous when you skip acclimatization.
+The La Mucuy approach is slower but far better for altitude adjustment.

 Getting There